questdb/c-questdb-client/doc/CONSIDERATIONS.md

 #### ILP/TCP

-When using ILP/TCP errors cause disconnects and can be found in the QuestDB server logs.
+When using ILP/TCP, errors which cause disconnects can be found in the QuestDB server logs.

 When using TCP, failure when flushing data gerally indicates that the network